-Max Mosley suing Daily Mail over dossier sent to CPS about 'racist' leaflet - Press Gazette
+Max Mosley sues Daily Mail for 'malicious prosecution' after it shared racist election leaflet with CPS - Press Gazette

-Max Mosley is suing the Daily Mail for “cynically and maliciously” sending prosecutors a dossier that suggested the privacy campaigner had lied on oath during his high-profile case against the News Of The World.
+Max Mosley is suing the Daily Mail because it shared evidence with prosecutors suggesting he misled the court during his famous 2008 High Court privacy battle with the News of the World.

 Mosley, 80, claims the newspaper’s publisher Associated Newspapers reported “bogus concerns” to the Crown Prosecution Service “to be able to publish damaging stories” about him in order to “counter his own campaign for fairer regulation of the press”.